fangli-DX3906/fangli-DX3906.github.io/_pages/about.md

 Welcome!

 I am a Ph.D. candidate in the [Department of Economics](https://www.ualberta.ca/economics/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html), Canada, supervised by [Prof. Marco Brianti](https://sites.google.com/site/marcobriantieconomics/).
-I will be on the job market for the 2023/2024 academic year and actively seeking private sector or central bank position.
+I will be on the job market for the 2023/2024 academic year and am actively seeking positions within the private sector, financial industry, data science field, or at central banks.

 My research interests lie in applied macroeconomics and dynamic stochastic general equilibrium (DSGE) models.
 My current investigations focuses the investment and dividend distribution behaviors of firms, SVAR estimation and DSGE modeling.